 This chapter introduces the topic of project management.
 Projects are defined as temporary endeavors undertaken to create a unique product or service.
 The chapter points out that recent interest in project management is based on a recognition that many organizational tasks do not fit neatly into business-as-usual.
 The significant differences between project management and general management are overviewed.
+The chapter points out that the two primary roles of the project manager are managing trade-offs among the three interrelated project objectives and managing risk.
 The three interrelated objectives of budget, schedule, and specifications are also introduced.
 In addition, two alternative project life cycles are presented and the importance of understanding this distinction is discussed.
 Also included in the chapter is a discussion of project selection including both non-numeric and numeric selection methods.
 The chapter concludes with a discussion of the aggregate project plan and an overview of the organization of the remainder of the text.